 Next, you have to factor in stakeholder requirements.
 Dive deep into the different aspects of your stakeholders’ requirements.
 How do they work?
 What expectations do they have from the project manager?
 Do the stakeholders frequently change project scope?

 If your stakeholders want daily updates, pick a methodology that can accommodate this demand.
 If you have indecisive stakeholders, choose something more flexible.

 Project management tools are usually designed to work with a specific methodology.
 Therefore, your existing software tools play a huge role in influencing your choice of method.

 Make a list of all tools you currently use.
-Follow this by listing the capabilities and limitations for each tool, and then compare your list against the requirements for a prospective project management methodology.
+Follow this by listing the capabilities and limitations of each tool, and then compare your list against the requirements for a prospective project management methodology.
 Naturally, you want a methodology that works well with your existing two sets and systems.

 If you have the budget to buy new tools, that’s great.
 But remember, you will lose critical time in retraining your team.

 We hope the above guide helps you pick the best PM methodology fit for your project, team, organization, toolset, and stakeholders.
 You’ll see an immediate change with your projects running faster, smoother, and more efficiently.